AI Search Optimization: The Complete Guide to Getting Cited (2026)

 Is AI search optimization only for big brands?

 No. One of the most important findings from citation research is that Domain Authority has a correlation of only r=0.18 with AI citation — far lower than its influence on traditional Google rankings.
 This means smaller brands with strong original research, specific data, and clear entity definitions can out-cite larger competitors who rely on generic authority.
 AI search is more meritocratic than traditional search in this regard.
+Perplexity in particular has a 24% niche-site citation rate, the highest of any platform.

 Can I do AI search optimization myself, or do I need specialized tools?